-Before I get started with some potential fits for NFL Playoff teams, a couple criteria: If I’m going to suggest a player that could fit on the Ravens, they’ll have to realistically be there at (likely) towards the end of the first round.
-Chase Young isn’t going to Baltimore.
+Before I get started with some potential fits for teams in the NFL Playoffs, a couple criteria: If I’m going to suggest a player that could fit on the Ravens, they’ll have to realistically be there at (likely) towards the end of the first round.
+Chase Young isn’t going to Baltimore as the franchise picks near the end of the round due to the NFL Playoffs.
 Let’s get started with the AFC.

 The Titans have a couple places they could go.
 With Derrick Henry becoming a free agent after this season, picking a running back is a possible but unlikely move in my mind.
 I think they’ll go defense.
 If A.J.
 Epenesa from Iowa is there when the Titans go, he’s a great fit to take over for an ailing veteran in Cameron Wake.
 If Epenesa isn’t the guy, it could be Yetur Gross-Matos.
 That dude is a freak and gets off the ball with crazy speed.
 He sets the edge well and has consistently produced at Penn State throughout his career.
-Jabari Zuniga from Florida is a guy to consider there as well.
+Jabari Zuniga from Florida is a guy to consider there, and could be a value pick as the Titans have a later pick in the round due to the NFL Playoffs.

 The defense up in Buffalo is legit.
 They allow the third-fewest yards per game at under 300 and around 16 points per game which puts them in second for points allowed.